gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    This section specifies how DTLS in SCTP is established
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

-   A DTLS in SCTP Association is built up with traffic DTLS connection and Restart DTLS connection.
+   A DTLS in SCTP Association is built up with a DTLS connection, from that connection Traffic DTLS Key Context and Restart DTLS Key Context are derived.

-   Traffic DTLS connection is established as part of extra procedures for the DTLS chunk initial handshake (see
+   The DTLS connection is established as part of extra procedures for the DTLS chunk initial handshake (see
-   {{initial_dtls_connection}}) whilst Restart DTLS connection may be established when Association is in PROTECTION INITILIZATION state or later, and follows the procedure described in
-   {{further_dtls_connection}}.
+   {{initial_dtls_connection}}).

 ## DTLS Handshake {#dtls-handshake}